co-operating-systems/PhD/UseCases/ClientAuth.md

 Here `<https://photo.app/demoV#>` is the name of the App type.
 But in RDF we need to think about graphs remaining true even when merged with other true RDF graphs.
-But clearly, if we merged such RDF graphs for the preferences of any number of other users we would end up with every app having access to everything on the web.
+But, if we merged such RDF graphs for the preferences of any number of other users for the same photo app, we would end up with that app having access to everything on the web.

 What we need is to specify that it is the user $U$ as app $A$ who should be limited.
 Ie we need the Authorization to be limited to
-$U \text{ as } A$ .
-Following the suggesting in [the ABLP § roles section](../Logic/ABLP.md#roles) we could write our client side rule as
+$U \text{ as } A$.
+Following the suggestion in ABLP [§ roles](../Logic/ABLP.md#roles) we could write our client-side rule as

 ```turtle
 @prefix c: <https://www.w3.org/2001/tag/dj9/speech#>